WELLNESS

 “I’ve never had my eyes dilated.”

-The Doctors request that all our patients have a digital retinal scan to establish a baseline for the current and ongoing assessment and management of the health of your eyes.
+Our Doctors request that all of our patients have a digital retinal scan to establish a baseline for the current and ongoing assessment and management of the health of your eyes.

 WHAT TO EXPECT: